-The results of the physical properties of the soil presented in Table 2 reveals that the petroleum treated soil had a significant (P = .05) effect on the bulk density of the soil at ninety days after planting.
-The bulk density of the contaminated soil was the highest (1.49 g cm-3) in comparison with the petroleum uncontaminated soil which had a value of 1.46 g cm-3.
-The bulk density (1.50 g cm-3) of the soil with carpet grass was the highest in comparison with the other plants.
-The bulk density (1.55 g cm-3) of the petroleum treated soil with cowpea sown on it was greater than the other interaction effects.
-The least bulk density (1.42 g cm-3) was observed in the petroleum contaminated soil with soy bean grown on it.
-Oil is thought to increase soil bulk density by reducing the frictional forces at interfaces between soil particles and with the slightest impact from rain drops and some other agents of denudation, the particles assume a more tightly packed structure [4].
-Lower bulk density obtained in the uncontaminated soils is a positive productivity indicator as it helps in easing root penetration and encourages downward movement of water through the root channel [2].
-Low bulk density could lower run off and erosion, while increasing aeration and internal drainage [22].
-Total porosity was found to be lowest (43.75%) in petroleum contaminated soil and highest (44.98%) in the control treatment.
-The result revealed that total porosity tends to be reduced on the contaminated soil when compared to the control soil, this could be as a result of blockage of pore spaces within the pollutants [4].
-Furthermore, in Table 2, The petroleum contaminated soil had the lowest value of moisture content (7.37%) and hydraulic conductivity (8.22 k cm-3 hr-1) while the uncontaminated soil significantly (P = .05) had the highest moisture content (9.80%) and hydraulic conductivity (11.07 k cm-3 hr-1)

-.
-The moisture content (9.69%) of the soils with soil African yam bean was the highest in comparison with the other plants.
-According to [18] soils with high bulk density ranging from 1.6-1.7 gcm- $^3$ show massive structures and less porosity which will hinder the movement of water down the profile.
-Furthermore, petroleum contaminated soils may have lost more water due to the hydrophobic properties of petroleum which impeded the adherence of water molecules to soil particles thereby increasing the free energy of. soil water; with this, less energy was required for soil water loss by evaporation and percolation down the profile.
+The results of the physical properties of the soil presented in Table 3 reveals that the 162 petroleum treated soil had a significant (P = .05) effect on the bulk density of the soil at ninety 163 days after planting.
+The bulk density of the contaminated soil was the highest (1.49 g cm-3) in 164 comparison with the petroleum uncontaminated soil which had a value of 1.46 g cm-3.
+The least 165 bulk density (1.42 g cm-3) was observed in the petroleum contaminated soil with soy bean grown 166 on it.
+Oil is thought to increase soil bulk density by reducing the frictional forces that interfaces 167 between soil particles and with the slightest impact from rain drops and some other agents of 168 denudation, the particles assume a more tightly packed structure [4].
+Lower bulk density 169 obtained in the uncontaminated soil is a positive productivity indicator as it helps in easing root 170 penetration and encourages downward movement of water through the root channel [2].
+Low 171 bulk density could lower run off and erosion, while increasing aeration and internal drainage 172 [29].
+Total porosity was found to be lowest (43.75%) in petroleum contaminated soil and highest 173 (44.98%) in the control treatment.
+The result revealed that total porosity tends to be reduced on 174 the contaminated soil when compared to the control treatment.
+This could be as a result of 175 blockage of pore spaces within the pollutants [4].
+Furthermore, in Table 3, The petroleum 176 contaminated soil had the lowest value of moisture content (7.37%) and hydraulic conductivity 177 (8.22 k cm-3 hr-1) while the uncontaminated soil significantly (P = .05) had the highest moisture 178 content (9.80%) and hydraulic conductivity (11.07 k cm-3 hr-1).
+According to [25] soils with high 179 bulk density ranging from 1.6 - 1.7 gcm-3 show massive structures and less porosity which will 180 hinder the movement of water down the profile.
+Furthermore, petroleum contaminated soils may 181 have lost more water due to the hydrophobic properties of petroleum which impeded the adherence of water molecules to soil particles thereby increasing the free energy of soil water, with this, less energy was required for soil water loss by evaporation and percolation down the profile.

-3.3 Effects of petroleum on the chemical properties of soil
+187 3.3 Effects of petroleum on the chemical properties of soil